-6.1 Eligible Award Cap and Structure
+5.1: Eligible Award Cap and Structure

-The maximum award is \$250,000 for reconstruction.
+The maximum award is the amount specified in the Action Plan for reconstruction.
 Rehabilitation will be considered if it is determined to be feasible and more cost effective than reconstruction.
-In no event will the grant for repair costs exceed \$250,000.
+Repair or reconstruction costs that exceed the amount specified in the Action Plan and/or subsequent amendments, can be exceeded only upon approval of the Appeal Committee, after presentation of just cause and documentation to support the increased expenditure.
 Reconstruction and rehabilitation activities will run concurrently, allowing the maximum number of homeowners to be served with currently available funds.